-^{1.} This document is AN168, one of a series of the Animal Science Department, Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida.
-Original publication date February 22, 2007.
-Visit the EDIS Web Site at http://edis.ifas.ufl.edu.
+This document is AN168, one of a series of the Department of Animal Sciences, Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida.
+First published Feburary 2007 as Total Protein Requirement of Beef Cattle II: Feeding By-Product Feedstuffs by Jeffrey N. Carter.
+Revised by Matt Hersom April 2010.
+Visit the EDIS Web site at http://edis.ifas.ufl.edu.

-Carter, J.N., Assistant Professor of Animal Science, North Florida Research and Education Center Marianna, Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida, Gainesville, 32611.
+Matt Hersom, assistant professor, Department of Animal Sciences; Jeffrey N. Carter, former assistant professor of Animal Sciences, North Florida Research and Education Center (NFREC) - Marianna; Institute of Food and Agricultural Sciences; University of Florida; Gainesville 32611.